*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Slime is an oldie but goldie that can last from several days to a few months.
 It has been used to teach students about elasticity, polymerization, and chemical changes for many years.

-In fact, slime ASMR videos are the ultimate go-to for satisfaction.
+In fact, slime ASMR videos (such as people making stretchy slime) are the ultimate go-to for satisfaction.

 Even though many people got on board with this entertaining craze, some were concerned about the safety of slime or even how long it would last.

 After all, is it really worth buying or making if it only lasts a few days?